thoughtbot/goal-oriented-git/src/2-2-refer-to-commits.md

 # Goal: Refer to commits

 Commit identifiers can be quite cumbersome to use: they're long, complex, and not very memorable.
-Fortunately, there are some better options for day-to-day use.
+Fortunately, there are some better options.

 Let's imagine the following Git history, and see if there are better ways of referring to the commits: